Information Systems Courses

 Description

-Course provides an introduction to project planning and control, as well as constraints encountered when collaboratively managing projects.
-Project planning processes such as developing project charters, scope statements and work breakdown structures are discussed.
-Covers how stakeholders can improve project management efficiency using collaborative software.
-Conducted using discussion, workbook assignments, homework and individual course project.
+Introduction to project planning and control and constraints encountered when collaboratively managing projects.
+Developing project charters, scope statements and work breakdown structures.
+Improving project management efficacy using collaborative software.

 • ISYS 306U Systems Analysis and Design